huhx0015/PlainOrdinaryAndroidNews/README.md

 Plain Old Android News: A basic Android application for viewing the latest news from various news sources using the News API service.

-This application was built using pure Android code, with no reliance on dependencies, external libraries, or or any APIs with minimum SDK restrictions higher than API 1 (i.e. AsyncTask, Fragments, etc.).
+This application was built using pure Android code as an experiment, to build a standard Android application with no reliance on any dependencies, external libraries, or APIs with minimum SDK restrictions higher than API 1 (i.e. AsyncTask, Fragments, etc.).
 As a result, this application is compatible with devices running Android API 1 - 25+.

 ## Resources